 We spent a lot of time on both sides of the atoll.
 In contrast to the serene lagoon side, the ocean shoreline is rocky and wild.

-The natural pools there are mesmerizing.
+The natural pools here are mesmerizing.

 4. The Pareo Lifestyle

 I am obsessed with pareos.
-To me they are more than just a piece of cloth.
+To me, they are more than just a piece of cloth.
 They represent art, community, and culture.
 They’re the epitome of unpretentiousness: throw one on over your swimsuit, and you’re instantly ready to hit the market, the beach, or even a local restaurant.

 Other Memories